UselessGuru/UG-Miner/README.md

       Do not combine + and - for the same algorithm

       Examples:
-      Algorithm list = '-x16r'
+      Algorithm list = '-ethash'
-      Will mine anything but x16r
+      Will mine anything but ethash

-      Algorithm list = '-x16r,-bcd'
+      Algorithm list = '-ethash,-kawpow'
-      Will mine anything but x16r and bcd
+      Will mine anything but ethash and kawpow

-      Algorithm list = +x16r
+      Algorithm list = +ethash
-      Will mine only x16r
+      Will mine only ethash

-      Algorithm list = '+x16r,+bcd'
+      Algorithm list = '+ethash,+kawpow'
-      Will mine only x16r and BCD
+      Will mine only ethash and kawpow

       Algorithm list blank
       Will mine anything